-How to review your SEN policy and information report
+How to review your SEND policy and SEN information report

-Find out what questions you can ask to review your school's special educational needs (SEN) information report and policy.
-Use our checklists to make sure your school is meeting the requirements, and download our model policy to see what good looks like.
+Find out what questions you can ask to review your school's special educational needs and disability (SEND) policy and SEN information report.
+Use our checklists to make sure your school is meeting the requirements, and download our model policy and report to see what good looks like.

 After receiving some feedback from some of our experts, we decided to split up our SEND policy and SEN information report models.
 This means we can show you examples of best practices which are more tailored to their particular job.
 The difference is: